Ink cartridge: Cartridge refill kits

-Cartridge refill kits can contain both ink syringes/droppers, rubber plugs, drill tool, screw driver and sealing tape.
-These are tools that you will need depending on your cartridge model.
-Some cartridges needed to be unscrewed or drilled or simply injected, depending on the design.
+Cartridge refill kits can contain both ink syringes/droppers, sealing tape, rubber plugs, a drill tool and a screw driver.
+Some cartridges need to be unscrewed, drilled or simply injected, depending on the design.

-Re-manufactured cartridges
+Remanufactured cartridges

-Remanufactured toner and ink cartridges makes up 30% of total printer cartridge market.
+Remanufactured toner and ink cartridges make up 30% of the total printer cartridge market.
 Remanufactured cartridges are recycled cartridges that have been disassembled, cleaned and tested for quality.
 Worn or damaged parts are replaced and the cartridge is then re-assembled and refilled with ink.
 Manufacturing costs stay low since remanufactured cartridges do not require many new parts.

 Compatible ink cartridges

 Compatible ink cartridges are generic cartridges that are made of 100% new materials instead of remanufactured cartridges.

 Continuous ink supply system

-Perhaps the easiest, most trouble-free method of refilling ink cartridges is through the use of a CISS (Continuous Ink Supply System).
-A CISS consists of a set of cartridges that have tubes connected to them, through which the ink continuously flows from ink reservoirs on the outside of the printer.
-Instead of refilling the cartridges themselves, the user simply refills the bottles on the outside of the printer.
-Early CIS systems were composed of OEM cartridges that had been drilled and outfitted with fittings to accept the ink delivery tubes, a set of 'ribbon' tubes, and plastic bottles with holes drilled in the caps for the tubes and the vents.
+A continuous ink supply (CIS) system consists of a set of cartridges that have tubes connected to them, through which the ink continuously flows from ink reservoirs on the outside of the printer.
+Instead of refilling the cartridges themselves, the user refills the bottles on the outside of the printer.
+Early CIS systems were composed of OEM cartridges that had been drilled and outfitted with fittings to accept the ink delivery tubes, a set of "ribbon" tubes, and plastic bottles with holes drilled in the caps for the tubes and the vents.
 Today's CIS systems are mass-produced in China, often incorporating all ink bottles into one partitioned container.
 They typically utilize auto-reset chips, which means the cartridges rarely have to be removed from the printer.